 Reflectly captures reflections.
 Daylio captures patterns. ooddle uses both to update a personalized plan.
 The mental model differs.
 Daylio asks how you felt.
 Reflectly asks why. ooddle asks what to do next.

-Pricing varies too.
 Reflectly runs around 6 dollars a month.
 Daylio is largely free with a small premium tier. ooddle Core is 29 a month, Pass is 79 a month and coming soon.
-The free Explorer tier offers basic logging and protocol previews.
+The free Explorer tier offers basic logging and protocol previews. ooddle costs more because the scope reaches beyond logging into structured personalization.

 Who Should Choose What